-I would go with Mom and Dad and deliver the eggs while they were shopping.
+I would go with Mom and Dad and deliver the eggs while they shopped.
 The store was within walking distance of the local A & P store.

 My mom and dad shopped in town every Saturday.
 This city was about 7 miles away, so I couldn’t ride my bike there.
 I offered to, but Dad said it would be too dangerous.
 So then I had to come up with another plan.

 I bartered for my own school clothes.
 I made a deal with the clothing store owner to buy 3 shirts, 3 pairs of pants, 3 pairs of socks, and a pair of shoes.

 He made me a charge tab for these costs.
 I would deliver him eggs and vegetables weekly throughout the year until my debt was paid off.

 Then the following year, I did the same again.
 I always had new clothes for school and old school clothes for working on the farm.

 Next, I also bartered for a new bigger bike the same way from the local Western Auto store, and he also became a customer.

 I graduated high school with a large flock of chickens producing more eggs than I could deliver with my bike or sell at the house.

 At 16, I got my driver’s license and, at 18, bought my first car.
 I expanded my delivery routes to restaurants and residential.

 I had a commercial route and 2 residential routes.
 This continued until I received a draft notice during the Vietnam conflict.
 I had to sell out and go to work for Uncle Sam.